 Over the years, I discovered what’s underneath the surface.
 Content writing is about telling people a story about something regardless if it’s a product, service, or a person.
 A story of how someone or something can affect someone’s life through the message you delivered.

 Given, you can tell how big the responsibility is for someone in the field.
-From my standpoint, if you asking what is content writing about, it’s sending someone from Point A to Point B as seamlessly as possible through the digital or printed content you wrote.
+From my standpoint, if you ask what is content writing about, it’s sending someone from Point A to Point B as seamlessly as possible through the digital or printed content you wrote.

 Qualities Of A Great Content Writer